 B: “What do I need to improve in myself?”

 It pushes us to discover ourselves and make better choices.
-If you want to do this seriously, make a list of the personal traits that you can work upon.
+If you want to do this seriously, make a list of the personal traits that you can work upon, and why you think they exist.
 It is a wonderful exercise.
 Find out all the ways that you can make yourself better than you were before.
 We’re all a work-in-progress.

 A: “They haven’t called me for a long time.
 I guess they don't want to talk to me.”